solidify/jira-azuredevops-migrator/docs/faq.md

 ### Scenario 2: Multiple projects

-When migrating multiple project, one after another (or otherwise running several migrations with different queries in a serial fashion), you may get duplicate issues if you have enabled the *include-linked-issues-not-captured-by-query* flag.
+When migrating multiple project, one after another (or otherwise running several migrations with different queries in a serial fashion), you may get duplicate issues if you set *download-options* to anything other than 0.

 The recommendation is thus to turn off all linked issues (parents, epic links and sub items) by setting the following property in the configuration file: